Alpha-1 Antitrypsin Deficiency

 Alpha-1 antitrypsin deficiency (also referred to as Alpha-1) is caused by mutations in the SERPINA1 gene on chromosome 14.
 This gene codes for an enzyme called alpha-1 antitrypsin.
-It is produced in the liver and released into the blood, ultimately to protect the lungs from attack by an enzyme called neutrophil elastase.
-Neutrophil elastase is produced by white blood cells in response to infection or irritants to digest damaged tissue in the lungs.
+It is made in the liver and released into the blood, ultimately to protect the lungs from attack by an enzyme called neutrophil elastase.
+Neutrophil elastase is made by white blood cells in response to infection or irritants, to digest damaged tissue in the lungs.

 How do people get Alpha-1?

 Alpha-1 is an autosomal recessive disorder.
 A child must inherit one abnormal gene from each parent to develop the disease.
 If a child inherits a normal gene from one parent and an abnormal gene from the other, he or she will only be a carrier.
 Carriers produce lower-than-normal levels of the alpha-1 antitrypsin protein, but they still have enough of it to protect their lungs.

 Alpha-1 antitrypsin deficiency damages the tiny air sacs (alveoli) in the lungs.
 When the alveoli are damaged, the lungs aren't able to expand and contract well enough for the person to breathe normally.
 Patients may feel short of breath, and they may cough or wheeze.
 As the lungs deteriorate, many patients develop lung diseases, such as emphysema, asthma, or chronic bronchitis.

 About 10% of infants and 15% of adults with the disorder also have liver damage, which can develop into the chronic disease cirrhosis.
 In rare cases, patients may develop hard and painful lumps under their skin, called panniculitis.

 How do doctors diagnose Alpha-1?